Commissioners wait on official word for Masters week concerts and soul festival

 “COVID got it the first year, limited attendance the second year, sinking foundations the third year so, we’ll will just see how it works out,” said Commissioner Clarke.

-Commissioners have a regular scheduled meeting on Tuesday city leaders saying they hope to get an update, on the Masters week shows as well as the soul festival at that meeting, In Augusta George Eskola WJBF NewsChannel 6.
+Commissioners have a regular scheduled meeting on Tuesday city leaders saying they hope to get an update, on the Masters week shows as well as the soul festival at that meeting.